GustavBertram/learn-lisp/README.md

 # Exercises from Common Lisp Books

-Contains code typed from Common Lisp books as practice.
+Contains code from Common Lisp books, typed as practice.

+Books:

 Copyrights belong to the original authors.